 - Committing to doing at least one thing every day to care for yourself.

 Check out tools and apps that might help

 We’ve put together a helpful selection of apps for managing your personal health, time, finances, food and more.

 Finding additional support

-If you’re concerned about how you’re feeling, speak to your existing mental health professional, or contact the SANE Helpline on 1800 18 7263 for information, advice and referral.
-You can also connect with others who have experiences bushfires and understand what you’re going through via our online, moderated, anonymous forums.
+If you’re concerned about how you’re feeling, speak to your existing mental health professional, or contact SANE's free counselling support on 1800 187 263 for information, advice and referral.
+You can also connect with others who have been through similar experiences and understand what you’re going through via our online, moderated, anonymous forums.